Jeannine Gramick

-Sr Jeannine Gramick, SL (/ˈɡræmɪk/ GRAM-ik; born 1942) is an American Catholic religious sister and advocate for lesbian, gay, bisexual, and transgender rights.
+Jeannine Gramick, SL (/ˈɡræmɪk/ GRAM-ik; born 1942) is an American Catholic religious sister and advocate for lesbian, gay, bisexual, and transgender rights.
 She is also a co-founder of New Ways Ministry.

 In 2021, Pope Francis addressed two letters to New Ways Ministry, in which he commended the organization for its outreach to the LGBTQ community and referred to Gramick as "a valiant woman" who had suffered much for her ministry.
+On October 17, 2023, Gramick and three other staff members of New Ways Ministry met with Pope Francis at his residence in Rome.

 Career

 Gramick was born to a Polish Roman Catholic family in Philadelphia, and attended Catholic grade and high schools.
 She moved to Baltimore in 1960 to join the School Sisters of Notre Dame, teaching high school mathematics through the 1960s.
 Later, she was an associate professor of mathematics at the College of Notre Dame of Maryland in the early 1970s.

 Having graduated in 1969 with an M.Sc. degree in mathematics from the University of Notre Dame, Gramick completed a Ph.D. at the University of Pennsylvania, obtained in 1975.
 Her outreach to the gay and lesbian community began in 1971, and in 1972 and 1973 she co-founded chapters of DignityUSA in Baltimore, and Washington, D.C., as well as the Conference for Catholic Lesbians.

 Gramick co-founded with Fr.
 Robert Nugent, New Ways Ministry, a social justice center working for the reconciliation of lesbian/gay people and the Catholic Church.